automenta/grapevine/README.md

 ### Methods

 #### start([callback]), stop()
- * start and stop the peer
+ * start and stop the peer.  may be called repeatedly, event handlers will be maintained

 #### set(key, value[, expiresAt])
  * set local key/value state, broadcasting to peers.  expiresAt is a unixtime (millisecond resolution)